API-Skeletons/doctrine-orm-graphql/docs/events.rst

 the association if you assigned an event name in the attributes.

 Note that pagination limits are not applied to the Collection before this event is fired.
-That way you can add additional criteria to the Collection before the limit is applied.
+That way you can add additional criteria to the Collection or filter the collection before the limit is applied.

 This is done by fetching the collection within the event and running additional filters on each element.
 This is not the most efficient way to filter data, but it is the most flexible.

+Two methods are supported for filtering the collection.
+You may add criteria to the Criteria object or you may fetch the collection and filter it directly.
+When you filter the collection directly you must use the setCollection method to update the collection on the event.

 .. code-block:: php